Accountants Guide to Project Management

 Learning Outcomes:

-• Project evaluations and close-outs
+• Identify improvements on future jobs through project evaluations and close-outs

 This course is delivered in partnership between your local construction association and other associations throughout Western Canada.
 You’ll be participating in a cohort with industry peers from across these regions.